shashank88/system_design/README.md

  7. CDN
  8. Monetization

 Best of luck :+1:, feel free to send pull requests to add more content to this git!
-Will be updating it from time to time.